Common BBQ Gas Grill Regulator Problems

-One of the common gas grill problems is that our flame seems not to get high anymore.
+The most common problem with grills is that the flame seems not to get high anymore.

 This causes the grill not to heat up and not perform anymore.

-I have read many stories about people changing out gas tanks or burners several times and not find the problem.
+I have read many stories about people changing out gas tanks or burners several times and not finding the problem.

 Even read about people dumping their grill because they thought it was broken and could not be fixed.

-Since a couple of years there is a safety feature on grills that causes problems with the gas flow of the propane gas grills.
+For a couple of years, there is a safety feature on grills that causes problems with the gas flow of the propane gas grills.

 This can be caused by several things like